-E 2 Impac Impacts on Habitats - Minimum Requirements F2.1 Potential habitat interactions are considered in the management decision-mak Potential habitat interactions are considered in the management decision-making process.
-Yes F2.2 There is no substantial evidence that the fishery has a significant negative impact on physical Yes habitats.
-F2.3 If the fishery is known to interact with physical habitats, there are measures in place to minimise Yes and mitigate negative impacts.
+E2 Impacts on Habitats - Minimum Requirements FZ F2.1 Potential habitat interactions are considered in the management decision-making process.
+Yes F2.2 There is no substantial evidence that the fishery has a significant negative impact on physical Y habitats.
+F2.3 If the fishery is known to interact with physical habitats, there are measures in place to minimise and mitigate negative impacts.
+Yes Clause outcome: Pass

-Clause outcome:
+F2.1 Potential habitat interactions are considered in the management decision-making process.

-Pass
+F2.2 There is no substantial evidence that the fishery has a significant negative impact on physical habitats.

-- F2.1 Potential habitat interactions are considered in the management decision-making process. - F2.2 There is no substantial evidence that the fishery has a significant negative impact on physical habitats. - F2.3 If the fishery is known to interact with physical habitats, there are measures in place to minimise and mitigate negative impacts.
+F2.3 If the fishery is known to interact with physical habitats, there are measures in place to minimise and mitigate negative impacts.

 Pelagic trawl gears are not designed to make contact with the seabed, such contact is likely to be minimal and consequently this gear is considered to have marginal impact on benthic habitats and bottom structures.
-In relation to impact upon the pelagic habitat, the trawl fisheries are targeted at dense homogeneous shoals of herring and sprat with very little bycatch of non-target species so impacts on biological diversity and abundance of the habitat is limited to the target species and bycatch.
+In relation to impact upon the pelagic habitat, the trawl fisheries are targeted at dense homogeneous shoals of herring and sprat with very little bycatch of non-target species so impacts on biological diversity and abundance of the habitat is limited to the target species and by-catch.